Immunic To Host Multiple Sclerosis R&D Day And Participate In Scientific And Investor Conferences In September

+Immunic to Host Multiple Sclerosis R&D Day and Participate in Scientific and Investor conferences in September

-(Nasdaq: IMUX ), a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, today announced that the company will host a Multiple Sclerosis (MS) Research and Development (R&D) Day and participate in the following scientific and investor conferences in September:
+NEW YORK, August 28, 2024 – Immunic, Inc. (Nasdaq: IMUX), a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, today announced that the company will host a Multiple Sclerosis (MS) Research and Development (R&D) Day and participate in the following scientific and investor conferences in September:

 September 10: Immunic's MS R&D Day.
 Management of Immunic, including Daniel Vitt, Ph.D., Chief Executive Officer; Jason Tardio, M.B.A., Chief Operating Officer and President; Andreas Muehler, M.D., M.B.A., Chief Medical Officer; and Hella Kohlhof, Ph.D., Chief Scientific Officer, will be joined by two of the MS industry's renowned experts to discuss the MS landscape as well as Immunic's orally available lead-asset, nuclear receptor related 1 (Nurr1) activator, vidofludimus calcium (IMU-838) and its potential to become the treatment of choice for both relapsing and progressive MS patients.